ba-st/Willow/docs/Interaction-Affordances.md

 }
 ```

-So it will show "Searching..." in the container place while the AJAX call is performed and when it returned will replace the contents again with the new rendering.
+The browser will show "Searching..." in the container place while the AJAX call is performed.
+Once it returnes it will be replaced with  the contents again, now with the updated rendering.

 ### Enable/disable